OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 It is possible to run Suricata as a firewall.
 Please read :ref:`Firewall Mode Design <firewall mode design>` before using this.
 The existing yaml configuration options are listed below.
+For more examples on default policy configuration by app-layer hook, check :ref:`firewall examples-default policies-http`.

 If the engine is run in firewall mode, dedicated stats counters will be added to the stats logs.
 To see the stats reported for the firewall mode, refer to :ref:`firewall mode stats`.

 ::